-To truly copy physical reality, one must understand what it actually is in the first place.
-It is clear that a photo of me is not me, nor is a movie of me, nor is a biological replica of me.
-So if quantum processing creates physical events as quantum theory implies, why not copy that quantum processing?
+To truly copy physical reality, one must know what it actually is in the first place.
+It is clear that a photo of me isn’t me, nor is a movie of me, nor is a biological clone of me.
+But if physical events are created by quantum processing, as quantum theory implies, can we copy the quantum processing?
 If quantum processing creates physical reality, to really duplicate a physical event one must copy the quantum processing behind it.

-Unfortunately, the quantum no-cloning theorem explicitly excludes this.
-It states that it is impossible to create an identical copy of a quantum state because it cannot be known, as to “know” a quantum state is to collapse and so destroy it.
-This fundamental premise of quantum theory implies that talk of uploading and downloading universes, minds or even ourselves to a virtual heaven or hell have no basis in quantum theory or information theory.
+Unfortunately, the quantum no-cloning theorem explicitly excludes this, stating that it is impossible to create an identical copy of a quantum state because to “know” a quantum state is to collapse and so destroy it.
+Hence talk of uploading and downloading universes, minds or ourselves has no basis in quantum theory or information theory.
 It is all just wishful thinking.

 A key corollary is that the quantum network proposed can’t use static storage because it is impossible to store quantum activity in any way by the quantum no-cloning theorem.
 The quantum network acts in a way that doesn’t have the luxury of static storage.
 Like a star that constantly shines, quantum processing is constant activity without pause.
 Cell-phone and Internet networks use buffers to handle overloads but a quantum network can’t use memory of any sort to store what it does.
 Computers and cell-phones save and reload physical states but quantum computers can’t store or reload quantum states.
 Quantum theory doesn’t allow RAM, ROM or buffers of any sort.